randy408/libspng/.gitlab/issue_templates/Bug.md

 (What you should see instead)

-Output of `./tests/testsuite info` if built from source
+Output of `meson test info -v` if built with Meson

 (Use code blocks (```) to format console output, logs, and code.)